Lisa is a writer and gardener with extensive knowledge of plants and plant care. Her articles focus on easy-care tips for home gardeners.

 Complimentary colors are those colors that are opposite each other on the color wheel.
 Complimentary colors work together by bringing out the intensity of each other.
-Red and Green on their own are less vibrant than when they are next to each other.
-The same happens when Blue and Orange are placed together, Purple and Yellow and so on.
+Red and green on their own are less vibrant than when they are next to each other.
+The same happens when blue and orange are placed together, purple and yellow, and so on.

 Analogous colors are next to each other on the color wheel.
 When used, it creates a gradation of the same color.

-How Color Theory Translates to Landscape and Garden Design
+Color Theory in Landscape and Garden Design

 In general, darker colors will recede into the landscape while lighter colors will be more prominent in the landscape.

 Warm colors (red, yellow, orange) will catch your attention.
 They are energizing and exciting.

 Cool colors (blue, purple, pink) will recede in the landscape and make your space look larger.
 This is a great trick for people who have small yards but want to make their space look more spacious.
 Cool colors are calming and serene.

 Monochromatic colors create visual unity.
 A way to spice up a monochromatic landscape is to use contrasting textures (both leaves and flowers) to add more visual interest.